 Q #21) Define MAC Address.

-Ans: MAC address is Media Access Control address.
+Answer: MAC address is Media Access Control address.
 It is stored in ROM and is uniquely defined.
-It is identified as Media Access Control layer in the network architecture.
+It is identified as the Media Access Control layer in the network architecture.

 Q #22) Why is VLAN used?